WordPress Anniversary: A Look at the Last 15 Years

 As it grew in popularity, the Creators Matt Mullenweg and Mike Little added more functionality and improvements.
-In 2004, they added Plugin Architecture that allowed anyone to write WordPress plugins that added functionality, and share with other users.
-WordPress remains open source until today, and currently has more than 55,000 plugins.
+In 2004, they added Plugin Architecture that allowed anyone to write plugins that added functionality, and share with other users.
+It remains open source until today, and currently has more than 55,000 plugins.

-Also in 2004, WordPress competitor Movable Type changed their licensing terms.
+Also in 2004, competitor Movable Type changed their licensing terms.
 As a result, many of their users sought out alternatives, and found WordPress.

-In 2005, they introduced the famous WordPress theme system and static pages.
+In 2005, they introduced the famous theme system and static pages.
 This was a huge move for usability, as it allowed content creators to segment different pages on the backend of their websites.

 After that, it was a whirlwind of big releases, from new UIs, autosave, spellcheck, widgets, speed optimisation, tagging, update notifications, post revisions, automatic updating, sticky posts, comments, bulk management, image editing, and a trash/undo feature.